Master of Business Administration: Admissions criteria

 Many programs base their admission decisions on a combination of undergraduate grade point average, academic transcripts, entrance exam scores (for example, the GMAT or the GRE test score), a résumé containing significant work experience, essays, letters of recommendation, group discussions, and personal interviews.
 Some schools are also interested in extracurricular activities, community service activities, or volunteer work and how the student can improve the school's diversity and contribute to the student body as a whole.

 The Graduate Management Admission Test (GMAT) is the most prominently used entrance exam for admissions into MBA programs.
 The Graduate Record Examination (GRE) is also accepted by almost all MBA programs in order to fulfill any entrance exam requirement they may have.
 Some schools do not weigh entrance exam scores as heavily as other criteria, and some programs do not require entrance exam scores for admission.
 In order to achieve a diverse class, business schools also consider the target male-female ratio and local-international student ratios.
 In rare cases, some MBA degrees do not require students to have an undergraduate degree and will accept significant management experience in lieu of an undergraduate degree.
-In the UK, for example, an HND (Higher National Diploma) or even HNC (Higher National Certificate) is acceptable in some programs.
+In the UK, for example, a Higher National Diploma (HND) or even Higher National Certificate (HNC) is acceptable in some programs.

 Depending on the program, type and duration of work experience can be a critical admissions component for many MBA programs.
 Many top-tier programs require five or more years of work experience for admission.

-MBA admissions consulting services exist to counsel MBA applicants to improve their chances of getting admission to their desired Business Schools.
-These services range from evaluating a candidate's profile, GMAT preparation, suggesting the schools to which they can apply, writing and editing essays, conducting mock interviews as preparation for MBA admission interviews, as well as post-MBA career counseling.
+MBA admissions consulting services have been increasingly used by prospective MBA applicants to improve their chances of admission.
+They are most common in the U.S., with as many as one-quarter of applicants using these services in 2016, though they have been gaining popularity elsewhere, including India and Canada.
+Consultants can provide basic coaching including help with program selection, mock interviews, and essay proofreading, though some will provide other services like writing essays from scratch.
+The use of consulting services is frowned upon by many business schools' admissions committees, and applications can be hurt by looking like they were written with a consultant, such as by having a high level of writing compared to the candidate's speech or not appearing unique.
+Some also express concern that they give an unfair advantage to students who can afford the services' high costs.